maddie480/SmallCelesteModCollection/README.md

 - Cabob Berry Swap ([Frozen Heights](https://gamebanana.com/mods/150681)) - changes the GUI strawberry icon (now possible with [max480's Helping Hand](https://github.com/EverestAPI/ModResources/wiki/Helping-Hand-Extra-Features#reskinning-strawberries-in-menus))
 - [Display Message Command](https://gamebanana.com/mods/421935) - a mod that provides a simple command that displays arbitrary text on-screen, in the same style as the strawberry counter
 - Donker Berry Swap ([Solaris](https://gamebanana.com/mods/150559)) - same as the above but for another map :sweat_smile:
+- Donker Cassette Song Swap - a mod that allows the B-side cassette song of a hard-coded campaign to override the A-side cassette song, to have different cassette songs for each
 - [Event Mode](https://gamebanana.com/mods/53674) - a tiny mod that puts Celeste in a hidden "event mode"
 - [Full Clear Stamp](https://gamebanana.com/mods/34279) - a mod adding a stamp on a save file for full-clearing a campaign
 - [Golden Bird in Journal](https://gamebanana.com/mods/53662) - a mod turning the bird in your journal golden when you full clear Farewell